alexgrigoras/scenario-generation/README.md

 >The implementation of the TBWISA framework from [Decision intelligence system for generating scenario outcomes using machine learning methods]()

+*TODO: decide if the article should be generalized for generating what-if scenarios or specialised for promotion forecasting*

 ## 1. INTRODUCTION

 What-if analysis is a technique for creating simulations that are used by business executives to evaluate the behavior of complex systems under some assumptions.
 It plays an important role for decision-making in business strategy, financial planning, logistics, and environmental management.
-Simulating alternative futures helps decision-makers to assess potential risks, forecast outcomes, and make informed choices under uncertainty.
+Simulating alternative futures helps decision-makers to determine potential risks, forecast outcomes, and make informed choices under uncertainty.
 [[Designing what-if analysis: Towards a methodology](https://dl.acm.org/doi/10.1145/1183512.1183523)]

 There are different types of scenarios planning, normative vs exploratory approaches and intuitive versus formalized methods for scenarion planning.
 Scenario planning is most effective when it facilitates strategic thinking, improves organizational learning, and supports decision-making under uncertainty.
 There are some limitations, such as lack of empirical validation and inconsistent application across studies, stating the need for more rigorous frameworks and outcome-focused evaluation in scenario planning practices [[Types of scenario planning and their effectiveness: A review of reviews](https://www.sciencedirect.com/science/article/pii/S0016328723000575)].